JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 Note: these software WON'T be included in The Checker.

 Modern hearing aids fitting software which supports [Noahlink Wireless](https://www.himsa.com/products/noahlink-wireless/) and/or [Noahlink Wireless 2](https://www.himsa.com/products/noahlink-wireless-2/) programming interface should be certified *BEFORE* release.
-This means one can also check [Certified Noahlink Wireless and Noahlink Wireless 2 Modules](https://www.himsa.com/products/noahlink-wireless-2/certified-noahlink-wireless-modules/) for upcoming new version of fitting software.
+This means one can also check [Certified Noahlink Wireless and Noahlink Wireless 2 Modules](https://www.himsa.com/products/noahlink-wireless-2/certified-noahlink-wireless-modules/) for upcoming version of fitting software before The Checker does.